 Prescription patterns change over time, and the confounding influence of the determinants of the prescription may also change.
-To allow for changing prescription patterns for ozanimod from the time it is first available through the date of receipt of the data, a full-interaction propensity score model will be generated where calendar year will be included as a covariate along with the interaction of calendar year with each of the other covariates.
-This full-interaction propensity score model will allow the influence of each covariate in predicting treatment to vary across time (thus accounting for potential channeling bias) and has an advantage of efficiency in providing one overall comprehensive model compared with generating separate propensity score models for the primary outcomes by calendar year.
+To allow for changing prescription patterns for ozanimod from the time it is first available through the date of receipt of the data, the model will include calendar year as a covariate and interaction terms for calendar year times with each of the other covariates.
+This full-interaction PS model will allow the influence of each covariate in predicting treatment to vary across time (thus accounting for potential channeling bias) and has an advantage of efficiency in providing one overall comprehensive model compared with generating separate PS models for the primary outcomes by calendar year.

-Descriptive analyses of covariates at baseline will include means, standard deviations, and medians/interquartile ranges, when appropriate, for continuous variables and percentages for categorical variables.
-Next, selective removal of observations, known as "trimming" will be implemented at both ends of the propensity score range.
-At the low end of the range, all patient episodes with a propensity score below the 2.5 percentile value of the distribution of scores for the exposed group (i.e., ozanimod) will be excluded.
-At the upper end of the range, we will exclude all patients, exposed and unexposed to ozanimod, with scores greater than the 97.5 percentile of scores among the comparator cohorts.
+Selective removal of observations, known as "trimming" will be implemented at both ends of the PS weight range.
+At the low end of the range, all patient episodes with a PS weight below the 2.5 percentile value of the distribution of scores for the exposed group (ie, ozanimod) will be excluded.
+At the upper end of the range, we will exclude all patients, exposed and unexposed to ozanimod, with PS weights greater than the 97.5 percentile.